GERD or acid reflux disease may be controlled by a variety of approaches and Barrett’s esophagus avoided.

 Removal of the esophagus may be necessary when Barrett’s Esophagus shows evidence of cancer.
 However with advances in endoscopic techniques, more common approaches for patients with high-grade dysplasia and early cancer utilize endoscopic therapy rather than surgery.

 Several endoscopic methods are used for treating Barrett’s Esophagus and associated dysplasia or early cancer, during or immediately following the diagnostic workup.
-Optical biopsy with Cellvizio can assist in identifying the exact area to be treated, in picking the right treatment modality and to check that a treatment had the expected results, during follow-up.
+Targeted biopsy with Cellvizio can assist in identifying the exact area to be treated, in picking the right treatment modality and to check that a treatment had the expected results, during follow-up.
 These endoscopic treatment methods include: